webplatform/docs/Beginners/the_beginning/index.md

 </li>

 <li><p>'''JavaScript''': This language is used to add dynamic functionality to your web page.
-So for example, if you wanted to make it so that when you click on each paragraph using the mouse, a pop-up dialog box appears, telling you how many letters each paragraph contains.
-In our building analogy, JavaScript would be like cool functionality you have inside the house, like the cooker, flatscreen TV, power shower, robot butler...</p></li>
+This is actually another computer language called by HTML code to provide further functionality.
+For example, Javascript could help you make a pop-up dialog box appear when you click on a paragraph to tell you how many letters it contains.
+Going back to the paper, it could help you render your data as a graph or pie chart.</p></li>

 <p>[INSERT IMAGE OF CSS AND HTML AND JAVASCRIPT BEING ADDED TOGETHER TO PRODUCE SOME STYLED TEXT WITH SOME FUNCTIONALITY, LIKE A POPUP WINDOW OVER THE TOP OF THE PARAGRAPH SHOWING HOW MANY CHARACTERS THE PARAGRAPH CONTAINS.
 ALSO INCLUDE HOUSE IMAGE THAT BUILDS ON THE LAST ONE, SHOWING THE DECORATED HOUSE WITH SOME COOL FUNCTIONALITY ADDED.
 HOW ABOUT A SATELLITE DISH ON THE ROOF, AND A WALL MOUNTED TV SEEN THROUGH THE WINDOW?] </p>